Top 5 Multi-Currency Accounts (From an Industry Insider)

 If you’re opening a foreign currency bank account to move substantial amounts, then it will make a huge difference.

-Paying suppliers an amount of $10,000 each month is going to cost you approximately £3,000 in fees a year with a bank.
+Paying suppliers $10,000 each month will cost you approximately £3,000 in fees per year with a bank.

 Safe, but not insured